Finding a Top Financial Advisor Firm in Troy, Michigan

 Baron provides comprehensive wealth management services, which include both financial planning and investment management.
 Additionally, the firm offers consulting for situations that don’t require ongoing management.
 Occasionally, the firm will also hold educational workshops or seminars.

-Baron Wealth Management Investment Philosophy
+Baron Wealth Management Investment Strategy

 Baron subscribes to modern portfolio theory (MPT) which emphasizes asset diversification to maximize return for a given level of risk.
 The firm seeks to establish a specific risk tolerance for each client’s portfolio and then optimize return based on that distinction.

 The firm takes into account that every client will have differing requirements, so it tailors its investment strategy to your liquidity needs, time horizon and financial goals.
 The firm takes these factors and uses them to create an asset allocation and investment strategy that’s best equipped to produce success over the long term.

 City Center Advisors, LLC

 City Center Advisors is a fee-based advisory firm that primarily works with individuals below the high-net-worth threshold.
 However, the firm also serves high-net-worth individuals and businesses.
 City Center requires a minimum account size of just $25,000.

 Some members of the City Center team are also licensed insurance agents who earn commissions when selling certain products and services.
 This represents a potential conflict of interest because they have a financial incentive to recommend certain products and services over others.
 However, the firm is a fiduciary and must always act in its clients' best interests.

 The City Center team include certified finanancial professionals who hold the chartered retirement planning counselor (CRPC), accredited portfolio management advisor (APMA) and registered financial consultant (RFC) designations.

 City Center Advisors Background